 Auto-Deleveraging occurs when a liquidation remains unfilled in the market.
 Traders who hold opposing positions will be closed out according to leverage and profit priority.

-Is there a fee to deposit Bitcoin?
+Is there a deposit fee?

 No, BitMEX does not charge fees on deposits.

-Is there a fee to withdraw Bitcoin?
+Is there a withdrawal fee for Bitcoin Traders?

 Yes, BitMEX charges a trading fee on every completed trade.
 Please view the Fees page for more information.

 DEPOSITS AND SECURITY